 The Austrian Mint, with its long experience, uses the most advanced refining processes in the sector.
 Moreover, the Mint is state-owned, which guarantees product quality.

 Other investment highlights include the Vienna Philharmonic coin, which comes in five sizes (from 1/10oz to 20oz), although the 1oz Philharmonic Gold coin remains the reference.
+The 1 oz Philharmonic is also available as a silver coin.

 The Mint belongs to the Austrian National Bank and is charged with the design and minting of euros circulating in Austria.